 - Creamer, milk, and ice for serving

-- Place coffee grounds in the bottom of a 1-quart mason jar.
+- Place coffee grounds in the bottom of a 2-quart mason jar or pitcher.
 Pour cold water on top and use a spoon to stir to completely combine.
-Screw lid on top of jar and chill cold-brew overnight or at least 16-18 hours.
+Screw lid on top of jar or cover with plastic wrap and chill cold brew overnight or at least 12 hours.

-- Set a cheesecloth over strainer and place strainer over an empty 1-quart mason jar.
-Pour cold-brew coffee through strainer, a little bit at a time until all the cold-brew coffee is strained.
-Discard grounds.ALTERNATE STRAINING METHOD: Pour cold-brew coffee/grounds into a french press.
+- Set a cheesecloth or coffee filter over a fine-mesh sieve and place sieve over an empty 1-quart mason jar or pitcher.
+Pour cold brew coffee through strainer, a little bit at a time until all the cold brew coffee is strained.
+Discard grounds.ALTERNATE STRAINING METHOD: Pour cold-brew coffee/grounds into a French press.
 Slowly plunge down until completely strained.
 Pour coffee into a mason jar and discard grounds.